-Invasive zebra mussels have recently been found in "moss balls,” an aquarium plant product sold at aquarium and pet supply stores.
-Zebra mussels are regarded as one of the most destructive invasive species in North America.
-If you recently purchased moss balls for your aquarium, they must be properly destroyed - don't dump them!
-Follow the DESTROY, DISPOSE, and DRAIN instructions.
+Invasive zebra mussels have been found in "moss balls," a plant product sold at aquarium and pet supply stores, garden centers, florist shops, and online retailers.
+Zebra mussels are regarded as one of the most destructive invasive species in North America and there is concern that live mussels from moss balls could be released into a storm drain or flushed into a waterway and cause significant damage.

 Invasive species cause tremendous harm to our environment, our economy, and our health.
 They can drive out and eat native plants and wildlife, spread diseases, and damage infrastructure.